DSNP Specification

 Ownership

 A user's ownership of their identity is expressed via ownership and control of their pseudo-anonymous Identifier(s).
-Control entails the power to invoke DSNP Operations including publishing announcements that create, update and delete (tombstone) content associated with the Identifier, delegating these powers to others, and managing keys associated with the Identifier.
+Control entails the power to invoke DSNP Operations including publishing Announcements that create, update and delete (Tombstone) content associated with the Identifier, delegating these powers to others, managing keys associated with the Identifier, and retiring the Identifier.

 Key Management